 Mechanical Overload is the non-electrical issues that cause an electric motor to overwork, and it will draw additional current to compensate.
 This additional current will cause damage to the windings and lead to motor failure.

 - When the load is too heavy, it will demand a torque output from the motor that exceeds the motor's rating.
+This could happen in a crushing machine, where there's a lot of variation in what the machine is crushing and the load on the motor.

 - Bearings worn or damaged due to contaminants, old and broken-down lubrication, vibration, or overheating will put a strain on the spinning shaft, requiring a higher current to keep the motor running.